 The NLSY79 (US Department of Labor, Bureau of Labor Statistics, 2019) began in 1979 with around 13,000 14- to 22-year-old male and female respondents born from 1957 to 1964.
 They have been followed until today, with some attrition and sample changes.
 To have as complete a work history as possible, we employ a (fairly) balanced panel of individuals whose last interview was in 2018.
 As we previously noted, each earned a four-year college degree by age 35.
 Male and female college graduates are included even if they never become parents for the duration of the longitudinal sample.
-Our sample includes 42,880 person-year observations for those aged 25-59, of which 22,297 are for women.
+Our sample includes 43,569 person-year observations for those aged 25-59, of which 22,578 are for women.
 The sample has 1,321 individuals (683 women and 638 men).

 We begin their work histories when the respondents had worked at least 20 hours per week, on average, for 26 weeks per year during two consecutive years.
 They remain in the sample if they are equivalently employed for at least 20% of the time remaining to 2018.
-Using these sample restrictions reduces the sample by 7% for women and 2% for men.
+Using these sample restrictions reduces the sample by just 5% for women and 0.5% for men.11

-Given the sample selection criteria, the total number of person-year observations in the regression sample is 36,458, of which 17,741 are for women.
-The sample has 1,260 individuals (635 women and 625 men).
-About 72% of the college-graduate women had at least one birth by the end of our sample and the median age of their first birth is 29 years.
-Almost 76% of the collegegraduate men became fathers in the duration of the survey and their median age at the birth of their first child is 31 years.
+Given the sample selection criteria, the total number of person-year observations in the regression sample is 37,336, of which 19,016 are for women.
+The sample has 1,284 individuals (650 women and 634 men).
+About 73% of the college-graduate women had at least one birth by the end of our sample and the median age of their first birth is 29 years.
+12 Almost 75% of the college-graduate men became fathers in the duration of the survey and their median age at the birth of their first child is 31 years.
 These samples are small by most standards but large enough for our analyses.

-&lt;sup>10 Doren and Lin (2019) find similar widening gender gaps at the older ages in the NLSY79.
+10 Doren and Lin (2019) find similar widening gender gaps at the older ages in the NLSY79.

-&lt;sup>11 We also truncate hours of paid employment at 84 per week and remove observations for which annual earnings are less than half the contemporaneous federal minimum wage for full-time workers.
+We also truncate hours of paid employment at 84 per week and remove observations for which annual earnings are less than half the contemporaneous federal minimum wage for full-time workers.
 Details about data construction can be found in Goldin, Kerr and Olivetti (2021).

 All regressions are estimated both as cross-sections (OLS) and with individual fixed effects.
 We prefer the fixed-effects methodology and will emphasise those results.
-There is virtue to having both because most previous estimates, such as the material we just presented, are of the cross-section variety.
+13 There is virtue to having both because most previous estimates, such as the material we just presented, are of the cross-section variety.

 The samples for all regressions are the same and are pooled, with both males and females.
 Because the regressions are highly saturated, there are minor differences in the coefficients of interest from those in identical regressions estimated separately by gender.
-In all cases, we use a variant of equation 1 where $y{it}$ is an outcome, such as log annual income, for individual i in year t.
+In all cases, we use a variant of equation 1 where y{it} is an outcome, such as log annual income, for individual i in year t.

-(1) $$y{it} = \phi_0 + \phi_1 F_i + \phi_2 A'{it} + \phi_3 (A'{it} \cdot F_i) + \alpha_1(\mathbb{K}'{it}) + \alpha_2(\mathbb{K}'{it} \cdot F_i) + \delta \cdot \mathbb{Z}'{it} + \gamma \cdot \mathbb{X}'{it} + \psi U_t + \varepsilon{it}$$
+(1) $$y{it} = \phi_0 + \phi_1 F_i + \phi_2 A'{it} + \phi_3 (A'{it} \cdot F_i) + \alpha_1 (\mathbb{K}'{it}) + \alpha_2 (\mathbb{K}'{it} \cdot F_i) + \delta \cdot \mathbb{Z}'{it} + \gamma \cdot \mathbb{X}'{it} + \psi U_t + \varepsilon{it}$$